A Projection Framework for Testing Shape Restrictions That Form Convex Cones: The Special Case

 While the bootstrap $\hat{\mathbb G}_n$ is often straightforward to construct as in Section \ref{Sec: general theory}, obtaining a suitable estimator $\hat\phi_n'$ turns out to be nontrivial.
 The challenge involved may be understood in view of the discontinuity of the cone-valued map $\theta\mapsto T_{\theta}$, as illustrated in Figure \ref{Fig: tangent cone}.
-In this regard, \citet{FangSantos2018HDD} propose the following concrete estimator: for any $h\in\mathbf H$ and some $\kappa_n\uparrow\infty$,
+In this regard, \citet{FangSantos2018HDD} proposed the following concrete estimator: for any $h\in\mathbf H$ and some $\kappa_n\uparrow\infty$,

-Evaluating the supremum in \eqref{Eqn: analytic estimator}, however, may be computationally costly as it entails estimation of a local parameter space, i.e., the tangent cone $T_{\theta_P}$.
-Alternatively, one may employ a numerical estimator following \citet{Hong_Li2018numerical}, but there is no guidance on the choice of the step size that is needed to carry out the numerical differentiation.
-This raises substantive concerns because the resulting bootstrap may be sensitive to the choice of the step size, as documented in \citet{Beare_Fang2016Grenander}, \citet{MastenPoireir2017Breakdown} and \citet{ChenFang2016Rank}.
-One may also appeal to the $m$ out of $n$ bootstrap or subsampling, but the choice of the sub-sample size may be difficult \citep{PolitisRomanoWolf1999SubsamplingBook}, among other issues---see Remark 3.1 in \citet{ChenFang2016Rank}.
+Evaluating the supremum in \eqref{Eqn: analytic estimator}, however, may be computationally costly as it entails estimation of a local parameter space, i.e., $T_{\theta_P}$.
+Alternatively, one may employ a numerical estimator following \citet{Hong_Li2018numerical}, but there are no data-driven procedures to date for selecting the step size (needed to carry out the numerical differentiation).
+This raises substantive concerns because the resulting bootstrap may be sensitive to the choice of the step size, as documented in \citet{MastenPoireir2017Breakdown} and \citet{ChenFang2016Rank}.
+One may also appeal to the $m$ out of $n$ bootstrap or subsampling, but the choice of the sub-sample size may be difficult, among other issues---see Remark 3.1 in \citet{ChenFang2016Rank}.

 While our development is undertaken outside the scope of the Delta method, there is an intriguing connection to the general theory of \citet{FangSantos2018HDD}, as we now flesh out.
 To this end, recall our bootstrap statistic $\hat\psi_{\kappa_n}(\hat{\mathbb G}_n)$.